rtyler/brokenco.de/_posts/2018-01-27-working-with-callbacks-and-asyncawait.md

 the top-level invocation of this function must treat it as a `Promise`, e.g.:
 `notifyBroker().then(() => { /* callback when notifyBroker() completes */ });`

-It does, however, make it a lot easy to author non-blocking code without a descent into callback hell.
+It does, however, make it a lot easier to author non-blocking code without a descent into callback hell.